-The first step was to propagate a single initial state from the POE's, and compare the results to the POE.
-POE's are often regarded as "truth" because they are developed after all the data is collected, and extensive analysis, processing, smoothing, etc. can be applied to minimize errors throughout the ephemeris time span.
+The first step was to propagate a state from the POEs, and compare the results to the POE.
+POEs are often regarded as "truth" because they are developed after all the data is collected, and extensive analysis, processing, smoothing, etc. can be applied to minimize errors throughout the ephemeris time span.
 This phase was intended to show the ability of the propagator to match the "truth".
-While the POE's are derived from independent processing, their accuracy is usually sub-meter, in which case we can consider them as truth for our purposes.
+While the POEs are derived from independent processing, their accuracy is usually sub-meter, in which case we can consider them as truth for our purposes.

-Note that POE's are generally not available in near-real time, so the approach I've taken here is to simply take the first state vector from the POE, and propagate it through time.
-This should conservatively bound the "expected" results one could see, if the dynamics were known perfectly in the estimation process and you were able to get an OD estimate that was good to about 5 cm in real time.
+Note that most POE analyses perform multiple differential corrections on the POE to obtain a precise fit to the data with a certain set of force models (a data rich environment).
+Although this is the most accurate method (in the absence of detailed information between organizations), it lacks a real-world operations flavor because POEs are generally not available in near-real time.
+The approach I've taken here is to simply take the first state vector from the POE, and propagate it through time.
+This should conservatively bound the "expected" results one could see if the dynamics were known perfectly in the estimation process.
 The plots contain the results for an "exact" fit, and subsequent propagation.

-As I showed in 2005, any number of propagation programs may be used to move the satellite state forward in time ... as long as detailed information about the force models and parameters is known.
-Unfortunately, most POE sources provide little to no additional information about the specific parameters.
-The behavior of various satellites to individual perturbations (see Vallado 2007 for individual graphs) shows that atmospheric drag and solar radiation pressure contribute the largest uncertainty by at least an order of magnitude.
-Thus, difficulties in knowing what c_D , c{SR} were used created the largest uncertainty.
-Later, I introduce one solution to this through OD runs of the POE data.
+However, as I showed in 2005, any number of propagation programs may be used to move the satellite state forward in time ... as long as detailed information about the force models and parameters is known.
+Unfortunately, most sources provide extremely little additional information about the specific setup.
+The behavior of various satellites to individual perturbations (see Vallado 2007 for individual graphs) can eliminate the major sources of error between propagation runs, but generally atmospheric drag and solar radiation pressure contribute the largest uncertainty by at least an order of magnitude.
+Thus, difficulties in knowing what $c_D$ , $c{SR}$ were used created the largest uncertainty.
+Later, I introduce this through OD runs of the POE data.